chipxsd/stream-based-sync/stream-based-sync.md

 An example would be a mobile app with a toggle switch, say a **light switch**.
 Now, if I have 5 devices in front of me, I'd like to have the light switch state shared across all those devices.
-If I turn the lights on or off one device, it should reflect the changes on other 4 devices.
+If I turn the lights ON or OFF on one device, other four devices should reflect that change.
 That's a pretty basic example of data synchronization over network.

 ![fig.1 - Example App "Light Switch"](./images/fig-01-lightswitch-app.gif "fig. 1 - Example App 'Light Switch'")